-Signal Interference Letter.
-A letter from the applicant certifying, that all WCFs that are the subject of the application shall be designed, sited and operated in accordance with applicable federal regulations addressing radio frequency interference.
+Signal Interference Letter means a letter from the applicant certifying, all WCFs that are the subject of the application shall be designed, sited and operated in accordance with applicable federal regulations addressing radio frequency interference.

-Site.
-For Towers means the current boundaries of the leased or owned property surrounding the Tower or Eligible Support Structure and any access or utility easements currently related to the Site.
-A Site, for Alternative Tower Structures, Base Stations, Small Cells, and Microcells in the Right-of-Way, is further restricted to that area comprising the base of the structure and to other related Accessory Equipment already deployed on the ground.
+Site means the current boundaries of the leased or owned property surrounding a Tower or Eligible Support Structure and any access or utility easements currently related to the Site.
+For Alternative Tower Structures, Base Stations, Small Cells, and Micro Cells in the Right-of-Way, Site means the area comprising the base of the structure and other related accessory equipment already deployed on the ground.